Gurkeerat08/AWS-Lambda-Setup-Local/README.md

    - Add the Lambda name and execute the script to obtain the environment variables for your Lambda.

 3. **Setup `python-lambda-local`**
-   - Do a `pip install python-lambda-local` to
+   - Do a `pip install python-lambda-local` to install the dependency
    - Create an `event.json` file to mock API calls inside the lambda folder inside functions.

 ## Steps